tymsadmin/mreso/702/tfidf-nmf/README.md

 The script:
 - splits each HTML file into articles,
-- cleans the text (URLs, multiple spaces, etc.),
+- cleans the text in depth (URLs, multiple spaces, removal of all unnecessary HTML tags),
 - extracts metadata (title, journal, date, authors),
 - detects republications (same article appearing in other newspapers).

 ### 3.2 ISTEX (JSON + text)

-Organize your ISTEX data as follows (minimal example):
+#### Downloading from ISTEX platform

+1. Go to the [ISTEX platform](https://www.istex.fr/) and perform your corpus query.
+2. When exporting results, **select both formats**: `cleaned` (cleaned full text) and `json` (metadata).
+3. Download the resulting archive(s) and extract them.
+4. Place the extracted subdirectories directly into the `istex_sources/` folder.

+The resulting structure will look like:

 ```text
 istex_sources/